Sora Amamiya: Acting career

 Amamiya, together with Momo Asakura and Shiina Natsukawa, passed an audition held by Music Ray'n in 2011, with the three making their voice acting debut in 2012.
 Her first lead role was Kaori Fujimiya in the 2014 anime television series One Week Friends.
 That same year, she played the role of Akame in Akame ga Kill!, Asseylum Vers Allusia in Aldnoah.Zero, Touka Kirishima in Tokyo Ghoul, and Elizabeth Liones in The Seven Deadly Sins.

 In 2015, she was cast as Isla in Plastic Memories, Miia in Monster Musume, and Mayuri in the anime film Date A Live: Mayuri Judgement.
 Amamiya, together with Reina Ueda and Aya Suzaki, received the Best Rookie Actress Award at the 9th Seiyu Awards in March 2015.
 That same year, she played the role of Aqua in the anime KonoSuba.

 In 2017, she played the role of Rui Kanoya in Re:Creators, and Haruka Narumi in Battle Girl High School.
 The following year, she was cast as Methode in Beatless, Hitomi Uzaki in Killing Bites, and Dancho Arthur in the mobile game Han-Gyaku-Sei Million Arthur; she would later reprise the role in the game's anime adaptation.
 She played the role of Akemi Sōryūin in the anime How Heavy Are the Dumbbells You Lift?, and reprised her role as Aqua in the anime film KonoSuba: God's Blessing on This Wonderful World!
 Legend of Crimson in 2019.

 In 2020, she played Chizuru Mizuhara in the anime series Rent-A-Girlfriend.
 In 2021, she voiced Miko Yotsuya in the anime series Mieruko-chan.
+She voiced Nazuna Nanakusa in Call of the Night in 2022, Lily in Spy Classroom in 2023, and Asahi Shonan in Medaka Kuroiwa Is Impervious to My Charms and Kaede Satō in A Mangaka's Weirdly Wonderful Workplace in 2025.